 This technique is also a great alternative for the avid chefs amongst us, as this method will fill your BBQ with flavor (instead of product residue) for your next event.
-Because that all-important taste comes down to more than investing in one of the best grills.
+Because that all-important taste comes down to more than investing in one of the best grills or best gas grills.
 Here the experts share what you need to know about this natural cleaning trick.

 How to use an onion to clean your grill – according to the experts

 When it comes to using an onion to clean your grill, the steps to success are simple.
 Dan Cooper, Head Grill Master at Weber (opens in new tab), explains that you should use stick half a raw onion (cut side down) on the end of your BBQ fork or tong – then scrub the grates back and forth until clean.
 It is best to complete this when the grill is still warm – to maximize success.